remotelockbox/remotelockbox/README.md

 and checks that common usage scenarios work correctly.
 Run the tests with `python3 app_test.py`.

+### Running the server directly

+Normally, you shouldn't have to do this.
+But if you want to run the server in your shell without systemd, execute `python3 app.py`.
+This may be useful when modifying and testing the program.
+Run with the `--help` option to see available command-line options.

+A database called `lock-settings.db` will be created in the current directory.

 ## Design

 This software is designed to control a relay using GPIO.
 It is built with